Trump's grievances feed menacing undertow after the election

 But such pressure has not silenced some Republicans in Georgia, with telling results.

 Intruders have been found on the property of GOP Secretary of State Brad Raffensperger, who has defended the integrity of his state's election, which resulted in a narrow Biden victory.
-And a young Dominion systems contractor has been harassed with death threats and a video showing him working with election data.
+And a young Dominion systems contractor has been harassed with death threats.
 Dominion is the sole voting system provider in Georgia, so the company has been a lightning rod.

 “There’s a noose out there with his name on it,” Sterling said of the contractor, in a broadside against the rhetoric and threats in the election's aftermath.